pdfix/action-validate-pdf-pdfix-java/README.md

 # PDFix Report Duplicate MCID in tagged PDF
-Command-line application to report duplicate MCID entries in tagged PDFSDK written in Java.
+Command-line application to report duplicate MCID entries in tagged PDF written in Java.

 ## Setup

-Download `net.pdfix.pdfixlib-<version>.jar` and copy to `lib/`
+Download PDFix SDK for Java `net.pdfix.pdfixlib-<version>.jar` and copy to `lib/`

 All resources are available on https://pdfix.net/download.